 By the advent of World War II, Parker and Sheaffer dominated the American market for finer fountain pens.
 Sure, there were Esterbrooks and Wearevers, sold from “dime” stores; but the Big Four had become two, with Wahl/Eversharp’s and Waterman’s fall-off in sales, variety and quality.
 The peak pre- and post-WWII decades for both Parker and Sheaffer saw the production of what in my opinion were their best pens — the Vacumatics and 51s, Balances and Triumphs.
 It’s continually interesting to me, as a restorer working with them regularly, that in producing these wonderful pens only 250 miles apart, they used essentially opposite production methods to produce very different pens, with probably equally different aims.

 One of these major differences, and one that crosses models and brands, is parts interchangeability, which every restorer knows is a singularly important variable in fountain pen production, repair, and restoration.
 Parkers, from the earliest Duofolds forward, were largely identical in their components, normally differing in size only from the smallest to the oversize models — a Vacumatic filler part will fit and work in almost any Vac.
-Caps from one pen generally fit on barrels from another, even across models, which of course is why I named a pen of mine a Duollenger, a Duofold with a perfectly fitting Royal Challenger cap.
+Caps from one pen generally fit on barrels from another, even across models, which of course is why I named a pen of mine a Duollenger, a Junior Duofold with a perfectly fitting Royal Challenger cap.

 Not so with Sheaffer.
 Early Balance parts fit others of similar size pretty closely, but as the years wore on, Balance parts lost their match.
 Triumph parts, from blind cap fittings to plungers, nib units and connectors, never seem to match — every little part needs to be carefully matched for the pen; I have never seen a Triumph that is the same as any other Triumph.